ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 that provide access to the Motor-CAD geometry are available in the :ref:`ref_MotorCAD_object` under :ref:`ref_Adaptive Geometry_API`.

-Using the Geometry objects and functions library
+Using the geometry objects and functions library
 ------------------------------------------------

 Adaptive scripts also require the ``ansys.motorcad.core.geometry`` library to modify the model geometry.
-This provides geometry functionality in Python, such as regions and entities.
+This provides geometry capability in Python, such as regions and entities.
 It is required so that Lines and Arcs can be defined or modified by the script, and so that regions can be created from these entities.